Frequently Asked Questions

 How far can you travel?

-This depends on several different factors, (people have flown around the world) as for distance anything from 100 – 400 miles in one trip can be achieved.
+This depends on several different factors, (people have flown around the world) as for distance anything from a local flight to a large cross country can be achieved.

 How much does it cost to learn to fly?